Martin Crane

 Martin Crane (born c.
 May 1930s; (Note: In the 1994 episode ”My Coffee with Niles”, Crane's birth month is revealed as May.
-The year of birth is sometimes given as 1930s, 1931 or 1932) died 2023) is a fictional character from the American television show Frasier, and was played by actor John Mahoney.
+The year of birth is sometimes given as 1930s, 1931 or 1932) died 2023) is a fictional character from the American television show Frasier, and was played by John Mahoney.
 An army veteran and retired police detective, he is the father of Frasier and Niles Crane.